What's the best way to keep my vinyl records clean?

 "On the internet there are warnings against using alcohol to clean records and even distilled water.
 Does your product contain either?"

-Alcohol has been used as a drying agent in many vinyl record cleaning formulas for over 50 years and there is no reliable evidence that records are damaged by it.
+Back in the 1940's when records were made from Shellac (beetle shell) the use of alcohol would have been an issue because prolonged exposure to high concentrations of alcohol would soften Shellac.
+This is probably where this idea originated.
+But that was over 80 years ago.
+Since records were made from PVC in the 1950's, alcohol has been used as a drying agent in many vinyl record cleaning formulas and there is no reliable evidence that records are damaged by it.
 The majority of the scientific evidence supports this view.

-Vinyl Clear does contain a small percentage of isopropanol alcohol as a drying agent.
-It also contains pure type 1 deionised, not distilled water.
-Distilled water is often not as pure as the deionised water that we manufacture using our own state of the art equipment.
-We have supplied many thousands of kits, worldwide for over 10 years and have never had any feedback that the product is anything other than a great cleaner.
+Vinyl Clear contains a small percentage of isopropanol alcohol as a drying agent.
+It also contains pure type 1 deionised, (not distilled) water.
+Distilled water is often not as pure as the deionised water that we manufacture using our own purpose built, state of the art equipment.
+We have supplied many tens of thousands of kits, worldwide for over 15 years and have never had any feedback that the product is anything other than a great cleaner.

 Lenco Turntables, QVC, the Daily Mail, the Telegraph and the Guardian offer Vinylclear to their readers, having compared it to other the products in the marketplace.
-The home of vinyl, Abbey Road Studios sell record cleaning kits made by us, so we don't think it is a coincidence that most of the internet noise on the subject of using isopropanol is created by suppliers of vinyl cleaning products that do not contain it.
+The home of vinyl, Abbey Road Studios sell record cleaning kits made by us, so we don't think it is a coincidence that most of the internet noise on the subject of 'alcohol damages vinyl records' is created by suppliers of vinyl cleaning products that do not contain it.